phenixphp/phenix-docs/src/guide/orm.md

 $user->save();
 ```

-The `create` method in a static method used to create a new model instance with the given attributes.
+The `create` method is a static method used to create a new model instance with the given attributes.
 This method simplifies the process of instantiating a model, setting its properties, and saving it to the database in a single step.

 ```php
 $user = User::create([